.jpg)

 Al-Emam Al-Hussein Mosque – A sacred site believed to house the head of Prophet Muhammad’s grandson, Imam Hussein.

 We stored our luggage at Madina Hostel while waiting for our evening flight to Aswan (there were two options, Egypt Air or Air Cairo, we chose Egypt Air for $120).
-Lodging in luxurious Obelisk Nile Hotel Aswan with a breakfst for $130.
-The Nile view was
+Lodging in luxurious Obelisk Nile Hotel Aswan with a breakfast for $70 pp. The Nile view was amazing! :)

 This was our splurge—and it was worth every penny!